 A good quail hunt is where great friends and good dogs make memories that stretch beyond the field.
-Life changes but traditions endure.
+Life changes, but traditions endure.
 Turkey Hill Plantation is a sportsman’s dream, a bird haven in a pristine Southern landscape, complete with majestic live oaks, pines, and plenty of wire grass and little bluestem grasses to support the quail, whitetail deer, ducks, and dove.

 A strong wind was blowing as I got out of the car.
-I wrapped my wool scarf up snuggly around my neck and shoulders now realizing I had forgotten my gloves.
-Canada led us all inside where a crackling fire at one end of the room warmed us.
+I wrapped my wool scarf up snuggly around my neck and shoulders, now realizing I had forgotten my gloves.
+Canada led us all inside, where a crackling fire at one end of the room warmed us.
 Morning sunshine cast its rays across wide plank floors.
 By the time the coffee pot made its final gurgle, we were seated and ready to get our instructions.

 Keep reading with a 7-day free trial